Emma (novel): Highbury as a character

 This is especially the case as Emma is born into the elite of Highbury, which is portrayed as a female-dominated world.
 Irvine wrote that Elizabeth Bennet in Pride and Prejudice and Fanny Price in Mansfield Park enjoy the moral authority of being good women, but must marry a well-off man to have the necessary social influence to fully use this moral authority whereas Emma is born with this authority.
-Emma herself acknowledges this when she says to Harriet that she possesses: "none of the usual inducements to marry...Fortune I do not want; employment I do not want; consequence I do not want".
-However, political power still resides with men in the patriarchal society of Regency England as the book notes that Mr. Knightley is not only a member of the gentry, but also serves as the magistrate of Highbury.
+Emma herself acknowledges this when she says to Harriet that she possesses: "none of the usual inducements to marry....
+Fortune I do not want; employment I do not want; consequence I do not want."
+However, political power still resides with men in the patriarchal society of Regency England, as the book notes that Mr Knightley is not only a member of the gentry, but also serves as the magistrate of Highbury.
 Emma clashes with Knightley at the beginning of the novel over the all-important "distinctions of rank", namely does Harriet Smith belong with the yeoman class together with Robert Martin, or the gentry class that Emma and Knightley are both part of.
-Knightley declares his respect for both Smith and Martin, but argues that as part of the yeomen class, neither belongs with the gentry, while Emma insists on including her best friend/protegee in with the gentry.
-In Regency England and in Emma, the term friendship describes a power relationship where one higher party can do favors for the lower party while the term "claim intimacy" is a relationship of equals.
-Mrs. Elton has "friendship" with Jane Fairfax while she "claims intimacy" with Mr. Knightley.
+Knightley declares his respect for both Smith and Martin, but argues that as part of the yeomen class, neither belongs with the gentry, while Emma insists on including her best friend/protegée in with the gentry.
+In Regency England and in Emma, the term friendship describes a power relationship where one higher party can do favours for the lower party while the term "claim intimacy" is a relationship of equals.
+Mrs Elton has "friendship" with Jane Fairfax while she "claims intimacy" with Mr Knightley.
 The use of these terms "friendship" and "claim intimacy" refers to the question of who belongs to the local elite.
-Neither Emma nor Mr. Knightley question the right of the elite to dominate society, but rather their power struggle is over who belongs to the elite, and who has the authority to make the decision about whom to include and whom to exclude, which shows that in a certain sense that Emma is just as powerful socially as is Mr. Knightley.
-Further complicating this power struggle is the arrival of Mrs. Elton, who attempts to elevate Jane Fairfax into the elite.
-This is cruel as Jane is not rich enough to properly belong to the elite, and Mrs. Elton is showing Jane a world to which she can never really belong, no matter how many parties and balls she attends.
-In addition to her annoyance at Mrs. Elton's relationship with Jane, Emma finds Mrs. Elton an "upstart", "under-bred" and "vulgar", which adds venom to the dispute between the two women.
-Mrs. Elton is only a first generation gentry, as her father bought the land that she grew up on with money he had raised in trade.
+Neither Emma nor Mr Knightley question the right of the elite to dominate society, but rather their power struggle is over who belongs to the elite, and who has the authority to make the decision about whom to include and whom to exclude, which shows that in a certain sense that Emma is just as powerful socially as is Mr Knightley.
+Further complicating this power struggle is the arrival of Mrs Elton, who attempts to elevate Jane Fairfax into the elite.
+This is cruel as Jane is not rich enough to properly belong to the elite, and Mrs Elton is showing Jane a world to which she can never really belong, no matter how many parties and balls she attends.
+In addition to her annoyance at Mrs Elton's relationship with Jane, Emma finds Mrs Elton an "upstart", "under-bred" and "vulgar", which adds venom to the dispute between the two women.
+Mrs Elton is only a first generation gentry, as her father bought the land that she grew up on with money he had raised in trade.
 Her snobbery is therefore that of a nouveau riche, desperately insecure about her status.
-When Mrs. Elton boasted that her family had owned their estate for a number of years, Emma responds that a true English gentry family would count ownership of their estate in generations, not years.
+When Mrs Elton boasted that her family had owned their estate for a number of years, Emma responds that a true English gentry family would count ownership of their estate in generations, not years.